A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: Connection to previous finite-size criteria

-where $n$ denotes the number of sites in the original Hamiltonian.
-The lower bound of $\tilde{H}$ is $(1-2\eta)$ which is then rescaled by $\epsilon_{2l}/2$ to recover the bound for the original Hamiltonian $H$.
+The lower bound on gap of $K$ is $(1-2\eta_l)$ which is then rescaled by $\epsilon_{2l}/2$ to recover the bound for the original Hamiltonian $H$.
 Therefore, to prove the existence of a gap it is sufficient to find a value for $l$ that satisfies the condition $\eta_l<0.5$, which is useful in cases where analytical proofs are required~\cite{brandao_local_2016,haferkamp_improved_2021}.
 Given the form for the ground state projectors, it is possible to compute $\eta_l$ numerically by increasing the value of $l$ until the threshold of $\eta_l<0.5$ is achieved.
 The other possibility is to analytically bound $\eta_l$ as $\eta_l\leq\eta'(l)$, where the function $\eta'(l)$ becomes small enough for large $l$.
-This is problematic if the entire gap estimate (i.e. $\Delta_M$) is required, because, if the value of $l$ for which $\eta'(l)<0.5$ is large, then it becomes harder to compute the prefactor $\epsilon_{2l}$ in \cref{eq:martingale_bound}, as it requires the exact diagonalization of a $2l$-sites system.
+This is problematic if the entire gap estimate (i.e. $\delta_{\mathrm{M}}$) is required, because if $\eta'(l)<0.5$ is only reached for a large value of $l$, then it becomes harder to compute the prefactor $\epsilon_{2l}$ in \cref{eq:martingale_bound}, as it requires the exact diagonalization of a $2l$-sites system.